Engin-Boot/pong-stage-sanjeev-nnn/Stage0/give-me-a-name.md

-# -give-this-module-a-name
+# Start or Exit game

 ## Feature

-What part of the game does this module deliver?
+This module is to launch or exit the ping pong game.

 ## Acceptance Criteria

+### Scenario: Start the game

+  Given the game application is installed and opened

+  When the player chooses 'start' option

+  Then the game window is launched in full screen.

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Exit the game

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given the game is launched/started

+  When the player chooses 'exit' option

+  Then the game is exited after confirmation.